JNRowe/rdial/doc/background.rst

 The features *I* need in a time tracking tool are:

 * Easily accessible data, in a format that can be processed simply
-* Ability to work offline, because those times are considerably more common than some people seem to think
+* Ability to work off-line, because those times are considerably more common than some people seem to think
-* Works on all the platforms I use; desktop, mobile phone, ZipIt, etc
+* Works on all the platforms I regularly use; desktop, mobile phone, ZipIt, and more

 Now :mod:`rdial` is born, and I should be able to realise those dreams!